Nerdosth/Refugee-Migration/README.md

 # Web Site:
-We used HTML and CSS to design the site and a highlight able navigation bar to navigate to different pages of the website.
+We used HTML and CSS to design the site and a navigation bar that has hover highlights to navigate to different pages of the website.
+The Flask deployment is used to run the interactive machine learning predictions.
 For the graphical representations we embedded Tableau slides to demonstrate our data.

 ![image](https://user-images.githubusercontent.com/113714205/226765350-b2810ebf-11cb-4566-911b-a215f0541a89.png)